kotteletfisk/ss_ola2/README.md

 Pull Requests "can" be used to merge code to main, which then will automatically move issues from "ready" to "done" when approved and merged, however this is not a part of the base branching strategy.

+Upon issue creation you choose from different premade templates e.g. feature or bug, which require different information filled.
+Issues can also be closed via the commit conventions, by using the GitHub native keywords "fixes", "closes" or "resolves", when commits are pushed to the main branch.

 ### Issue metrics